Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium: Sub-Doppler cooling

-We first investigate to what extent our setup allows for sub-Doppler cooling on the $D_2$ line.
-Previous works using the $D_2$ line reached temperatures below 50~\textmu K in optical molasses with the cooling beam red-detuned by more than -4$\Gamma$~\cite{40K_subdopp_cool_modugno,gokhroo2011sub} from the $F'=11/2$ level or by using coherent superposition of ground hyperfine states with red-detuned gray molasses~\cite{bruce2017sub}.
-We essentially follow the work of Bruce~et.~al~\cite{bruce2017sub} where $D_2$-line gray molasses for $^{40}$K have been implemented for the first time.
-After the magnetic field of the compressed MOT has been switched off, we set the compensation coils currents to nullify the background magnetic field~\cite{dobosz2021bidirectional} and detune the repumping and the cooling light to produce a coherent superposition of ground state hyperfine levels via the excited state $F'=9/2$.
-We investigate the dependence of the final atom number and the final temperature on both the single photon detuning from the $F'=9/2$ level, $\Delta_\mathrm{D2}$, and on the two-photon detunig $\delta_\mathrm{D2}$ between the cooling and the repumping light.
-Here, we have used the cloud size after a fixed expansion time as a proxy for temperature to generate the plots shown in figures~\ref{fig:GMCD2}a)~and~b).
-We find that the maximum atom number and the minimum temperature can be obtained for two-photon detuning of about $\delta_\mathrm{D2} = -1\Gamma$ and single photon detuning of about $\Delta_\mathrm{D2}=-12\Gamma$, very similar to values reported by Bruce~et.~al~\cite{bruce2017sub}.
-Unfortunately, we observe a nearly 80\% loss of atoms with a negligible temperature drop to~140~\textmu K, as determined with a time of flight method.
-Most of the reported sub-Doppler cooling techniques rely on simultaneous ramping of the frequency and the laser power which cannot be implemented with our current RF sources driving AOMs.
-This limitation might be the main reason for inefficient cooling using the $D_2$ line.
-Another possible source of the reduced cooling efficiency may be optimization of the cooling paths for the 770~nm light, i.e. $D_1$-line light.
-MOT beams and gray molasses beams are coupled into the same optical fiber, and they share the same paths upon leaving the fiber to form a MOT.
-We control the polarization of the overlapped beams with half-~and quarter-waveplates with the design wavelength of 767~nm ($D_2$ line) but we optimize the polarization of the 770~nm light, which slightly degrades the target polarization of the MOT beams and $D_2$ line molasses.
-This is a conscious choice as we have expected to use sub-Doppler cooling on the $D_1$ line all along while treating the MOT as a source of pre-cooled atoms.
+We first investigate to what extent our setup allows sub-Doppler cooling on the $D_2$ line.
+Previous works using the $D_2$ line reached temperatures below 50~\textmu K in optical molasses with the cooling beam red-detuned by more than $-4\Gamma$~\cite{9,10} from the $F'=11/2$ level or by using coherent superposition of ground hyperfine states with red-detuned gray molasses~\cite{21}.
+We essentially follow the work of Bruce~\textit{et~al}~\cite{21} where $D_2$-line gray molasses for $^{40}$K have been implemented for the first time.
+After the magnetic field of the compressed MOT has been switched off, we set the compensation coil currents to nullify the background magnetic field~\cite{22} and detune the repumping and the cooling light to produce a coherent superposition of ground-state hyperfine levels via the excited state $F'=9/2$.
+We investigate the dependence of the final atom number and the final temperature on both the single-photon detuning from the $F'=9/2$ level, $\Delta_\mathrm{D2}$, and on the two-photon detuning $\delta_\mathrm{D2}$ between the cooling and the repumping light.
+Here, we have used the cloud size after a fixed expansion time as a proxy for temperature to generate the plots shown in figures~\ref{fig:GMCD2}(a)~and~(b).
+We find that the maximum atom number and the minimum temperature can be obtained after 8~ms of cooling for the two-photon detuning of approximately $\delta_\mathrm{D2} = -1\Gamma$ and the single-photon detuning of approximately $\Delta_\mathrm{D2}=-12\Gamma$, very similar to values reported by Bruce~\textit{et~al}~\cite{21}.
+Unfortunately, we observe a nearly 80\% loss of atoms with a negligible temperature drop to~140~\textmu K, as determined with a time-of-flight method.
+We have determined that this is primarily caused by optimization of the cooling paths for the 770~nm light, i.e. $D_1$-line light.
+MOT beams and gray molasses beams are coupled into the same optical fiber and share the same paths when the light leaves the fiber to form a MOT.
+We control the polarization of the overlapped beams with half-~and quarter-waveplates with the design wavelength of 767~nm ($D_2$ line).
+We optimize the polarization of the 770~nm light, which slightly degrades the target polarization of the MOT beams and $D_2$ line molasses, leading to observed inefficiencies.
+It is not surprising that under such conditions the sub-Doppler cooling mechanisms on the $D_2$ line do not perform as well as reported by other groups~\cite{9,10,21}.
+When waveplates are optimized for gray molasses of the $D_2$ line, we can cool atoms to 70(4)~\textmu K, slightly colder than 80(1)~\textmu K reported in~\cite{21}.
+At the same time, the cooling on the $D_1$ line becomes very inefficient: the coldest cloud reaches $\sim$80~\textmu K. Most of the sub-Doppler cooling techniques rely on simultaneous ramping of the laser frequency and power.
+This feature cannot be implemented with our current RF sources driving AOMs and this is the most likely reason why we could not match 48~\textmu K achieved by Bruce \textit{et~al}~\cite{21}.
+The issue of the poor performance of the $D_2$ line gray molasses is inconsequential for our measurements -- when constructing the laser system, we had expected to use sub-Doppler cooling on the $D_1$ line all along while treating the MOT as a source of pre-cooled atoms.
 As such, the experimental setup has been optimized to maximize the atom number in the MOT and minimize the final temperature of the cloud after $D_1$-line cooling.
-From this point of view it may not be surprising that sub-Doppler cooling mechanisms on the $D_2$ line do not perform as well as reported by other groups~\cite{40K_subdopp_cool_modugno,gokhroo2011sub,bruce2017sub}.
+Potential improvements could be achieved if achromatic waveplates were used.